Home SERVICES

 Penetration Testing

-External perimeter reconnaissance, internal network exploitation, lateral movement, and segmentation validation — delivered by a CREST-certified, OSCP/OSEP principal consultant with 15 years of offensive security experience in Toronto.
+External perimeter reconnaissance, internal network exploitation, lateral movement, and segmentation validation, delivered by a CREST-certified, OSCP/OSEP principal consultant with 20+ years of enterprise technology and cybersecurity experience in Toronto.

 Schedule a Network Security Assessment → Our Engagement Process

-Every engagement is principal-led by Arturs Stay, CREST-certified and holding both OSCP and OSEP credentials, with 15 years of offensive security practice across financial services, critical infrastructure, healthcare, and enterprise technology sectors in Toronto and across Canada.
-You receive a clear, evidence-backed report with exploitation proof and a prioritised remediation roadmap — not a scanner dump.
+Every engagement is principal-led by Arturs Stay, CREST-certified and holding both OSCP and OSEP credentials, with 20+ years of enterprise technology and cybersecurity experience across financial services, critical infrastructure, healthcare, and enterprise technology sectors in Toronto and across Canada.
+You receive a clear, evidence-backed report with exploitation proof and a prioritised remediation roadmap, not a scanner dump.

 CREST Certified OSCP / OSEP External & Internal PTES Aligned OSSTMM Aligned MITRE ATT&CK Toronto & Canada-wide